 Maple syrup has a rich and storied history in the Hudson Valley.
 Where the age-old tradition of tapping trees and the modern adaptations of the final product boil down into a true taste of Americana.

-Iroquois peoples are considered the first to tap New York’s sugar maple trees and produce the thick amber syrup.
+Iroquois peoples are considered to have been the first to tap New York’s sugar maple trees and produce the thick amber syrup.
 They not only used the results as a sweetener, but also as a medicine, as they believed it had healing properties.

 Europeans learned the syrup-making process in the 1600s and used their technology to make production more efficient and plentiful, eventually making it a popular commodity for the area and a star on the local market.